 Spring has arrived here in Athabasca, AB, Canada and the bird song is bursting forth with great exuberance!
 Below is a timely replay of my seasonal spring allergy blog (and includes a link to a free meditation).

 The onset of spring coincides with the onset of allergy season.
-Currently in Alberta, deciduous trees (aspen, poplar) and shrubs (willows) have just finished releasing pollen now and the coniferous trees are hard at it.
+Currently in Alberta, deciduous trees (aspen, poplar) and shrubs (willows) are releasing pollen now and the coniferous trees are close behind.
 Next, the grass and weeds will be blooming and releasing their pollen.
 In sensitive individuals (aka = moi), the pollen and mould spores create an inappropriate immune response, commonly known as hay-fever.

 Your body thinks it is under attack by a foreign invader, so it triggers a defence response.